This circa 1951 photo is a courtesy of the Boys Town Hall of History.

 Please contact me for more information and to arrange a video conference.

 The ideas offered on this website start with my late father, Bob Steffen.
 He was the farm manager for Father Flanagan at Boys Town for thirty years and a leader in developing commercial-scale organic and Biodynamic farming methods in the Midwest.

 In later life, my parents moved to a small farm near Bennington, Nebraska where Dad raised Biodynamic grain for specialty millers and fresh produce for local restaurants in Omaha.
 Mom and Dad also rented their Massena, Iowa pasture to neighbors for their cow-calf operations.

 Dad introduced me to many holistic thinkers, including E.F.
 Shumacher, Wendell Berry and Alan Savory.
 More recently, my reading on the economic potential of local food systems include Woody Tasch (Slow Money) and Michael Shuman (Local Dollars, Local Sense).

-Our challenge now is to find the economies of scale that lie between “to small to make money” and the realities of the established food system – all without ignoring the real needs of land, labor, capital and management.
+My current interests are in attracting qualified investors to farmer and rancher-owned organic food brands.
+Our greatest challenge today is to find the economies of scale that lie between “too small to make money” and the realities of the established food system – all without ignoring the real needs of land, labor, capital and management.